 The entire city of Kiruna has to be moved 3 km to the east because the gigantic iron ore mine of the mining company LKAB is creeping towards the town.
 The mines are popular with tourists in the summer, with a visitor mine at a depth of 540 m in Kiruna.

 In places such as Porjus, Akkats, Vuollerim and Messaure one can see how valuable water power is for electricity generation.
 The former state-owned electricity company that operates these power plants is not named “Vattenfall” (waterfall) by accident!
 Some of these sites can be visited in the summer, and sometimes you can go into the machine halls and rooms of the turbine power plants.
+The best place to visit is Porjus because they have a visitor centre with guides there.

 Four major roads through Lapland